jkempf42/kube-volttron/central-node/README.md

 ### Vcentral storage manifest

-The `vcentral` storage manifest defines three Kubernetes objects for mounting a local directory into the `vcentral` pod:
+The `vcentral` storage manifest in the file `vcentral-storage.yml` defines three Kubernetes objects for mounting a local directory into the `vcentral` pod:

 - `StorageClass`: This defines a type for a Kubernetes persistent volume.
 A `local` storage class is